Exclusive: The Obamas’ Netflix doc ‘American Factory’ to launch nationwide social-impact tour

 Thanks to American Factory‘s distribution as a Netflix film, Participant can reach more workers around the country than those who live within more urban areas with independent movie theaters.
 “This is the beauty of streaming platforms,” Gordon says.

 And this time, there’s also the boon of having the 44th president and former First Lady Michelle Obama as an ally.
 American Factory is the first project from the Obamas’ new distribution company, Higher Ground.
+“It was essential that the film not only resonate with audiences but also spark a global conversation,” say Tonia Davis and Priya Swaminathan, co-heads of Higher Ground Productions.

 Factory workers face a new, uncertain era